elcheapogary/satisplanory/README.md

 ## Building

-To build Satisplanory, you'll need Apache Maven.
+To build Satisplanory from source, you'll need Apache Maven.
+Only developers will need to do this - ordinary users should just use the download link above.

 To build the Windows distribution zip file, do: